Fiesta Bowl: 2010s

 The 2010 Fiesta Bowl featured #6 Boise State defeating #4 TCU, 17–10.
 It was the first time a BCS bowl matched-up two non-automatic qualifying teams (i.e. two teams from conferences without automatic BCS bids) and the first time that two teams who went undefeated faced each other in a BCS game outside of the national championship.
 In the 2012 Fiesta Bowl, Oklahoma State defeated Stanford 41–38.
 Notable players included Brandon Weeden and Justin Blackmon for Oklahoma State, and Andrew Luck for Stanford.

 In November 2016, PlayStation was announced as the bowl's new title sponsor.

-The December 2016, December 2019, and December 2022 editions served as a semifinal for the College Football Playoff.
-The Fiesta Bowl will host a semifinal, alongside the Peach Bowl, again in 2025 and 2028.
+The December 2016, December 2019, December 2022, and January 2026 editions served as a semifinal for the College Football Playoff.
+The Fiesta Bowl is expected to next host a semifinal, alongside the Peach Bowl, in January 2029.

 2020s

 The 50th edition of the Fiesta Bowl featured #10 Iowa State defeating #25 Oregon Ducks, 34–17.
 The game was behind closed doors due to the COVID-19 pandemic in Arizona, with only players' family members admitted.
 In the 2022 Fiesta Bowl, Oklahoma State rallied from a 28–7 deficit late in the second quarter to defeat Notre Dame, 37–35.
 In the December edition of that game (which was also a CFP semifinal), #3 TCU defeated #2 Michigan, 51–45, the highest scoring game in Fiesta Bowl history, and the second-highest scoring CFP semifinal game.
+In the 2026 Fiesta Bowl, the tenth–ranked Miami Hurricanes upset the sixth–ranked Ole Miss Rebels, 31–27, in the CFP semifinals.